katiepb525/chess/README.md

   * If King is in check, sends message.
 * CheckmateFinder:
   * Looks for checkmate conditions.
+    * Is in check.
+    * King cannot move out of danger.
+    * King cannot capture threatening piece.
 * StalemateFinder:
   * If the board state of the game repeats itself three times, sends message of stalemate.